In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 This is where to list any other skills or personal achievements that demonstrate your suitability for the role.

-If you can speak any other languages, list them here with an indication of what level you’re at so that the hiring manager knows your limits.
+If you have any language skills, list them here with an indication of what level you’re at so that the hiring manager knows your limits.
 For example, write French Level 1 (Beginner) or Level 7 (Fluent) – here is our guide to CV language skills.

 Detail any IT packages you’re competent with, and if it’s relevant, mention your driving licence or any first aid training.